kubermatic/docs/content/kubermatic/v2.12/upgrading/2.6_to_2.7/_index.en.md

 ### Changes to `datacenters.yaml`

-A new optional VSphere spec parameter `infra_management_user` has been added to specify a separate account with wider permissions, to be used by Kubermatic for provisioning resources.
+A new optional VSphere spec parameter `infra_management_user` has been added to specify a separate account with wider permissions, to be used by KKP for provisioning resources.
 This allows to restrict permissions for the credentials passed in the UI to the cluster's cloud provider functionality of Kubernetes.

 A new optional parameter `seed_dns_overwrite` allows force-changing the datacenter's name used in external DNS names.